 After the D&D film Thora starred in Ghost World and The Hole.
 The former was praised by critics, but audiences stayed away.
 The latter saw theatrical release in the UK but went straight-to-DVD in the US and garnered mixed reviews.
 Neither earned more than $10 million globally.

 Drop Dead Fred killed the career of Phoebe Cates, who was at the time known for her roles in Fast Times at Ridgemont High and Gremlins.
 She would later retire from acting in the mid-'90s.
-Though being a mother might have certainly contributed to her leaving Hollywood also.
+Becoming a mother likely also contributed to her leaving Hollywood.

 Rik Mayall, for whom the film was intended as a breakout Hollywood role.
 After this and Carry On Columbus he went straight back to television.
 Maybe film wasn't for him.